varigence/docs/bimlflex/modeling-tools/accelerator.md

 1. BimlFlex App Object and Column Screens - for quick review and individual updates
 1. Schema Diagram - for viewing the persisted RDV schema
-1. Accelerator - for further modelling
+1. Accelerator - for further modeling
 1. Mapping Diagram - to verify source to target column mappings
 1. BimlFlex Excel - for bulk editing actions